vinteumorg/recover-balance/recover_balance.md

 ## Submission

 Each student will get a private fork of this repository when they accept the GitHub Classroom assignment.
-You will commit and push your submissions to GitHub which will evaluate the answers automatically.
-You can commit and push as often as you like and GitHub will re-evaluate your code every time.
+There's no autograder for this task, but we will manually review your submission.

 Your code will be executed in an environment with a synced signet full node, so any `bitcoin-cli -signet ...` commands executed in the shell should work